ZooTampa at Lowry Park: Primate World

 The primate section of the zoo has every exhibit appearing to be seemingly connected by a running system of rocky waterfalls and waterways that stretch across the entire section.
 There is an array of great apes, including siamang gibbons, Hamadryas baboons, and Bornean orangutans.
 There is also a wide array of other primates, including Angolan black-and-white colobus monkeys, golden lion tamarins, ring-tailed lemurs, and mandrills.

 Wallaroo Station

 The Wallaroo Station Children's Zoo re-opened on February 27, 2015 after its first renovation since opening in 2002.
 It is home to an array of Australian-native species including koalas, yellow-footed rock wallabies, Australian singing dogs and emus, along with a varying collection of cockatoos, and flying foxes.

-This section of the zoo is home to an interactive bat habitat, a "Flying Bananas" ride, a budgie encounter and a family rollercoaster.
+This section of the zoo is home to an interactive bat habitat, a "Flying Bananas" ride, a kiddie train ride called the Overlook Express, a budgie encounter and a family roller coaster called the Tasmanian Tiger Roller Coaster.
 It also has splash play area for younger kids titled "The Billabong".